 This is your chance to remove any doubts about the mutual benefits of working with your clients, and answer any questions they may have.

 Through inbound marketing, you can maximize the efficiency of this crucial step.
-By the time you get a sales-ready lead, you will have gathered a significant amount of data about them.
+By the time you get a sales-ready lead, you will have gathered significant data about them.

 5) More Efficient Marketing Spend